-The following three mini case studies explore a few high-profile companies which have managed to sustain their supply chain cost reduction efforts and keep expenses under control.
-The challenges faced by these organizations and the steps they took, may provide some inspiration for successful long-term cost management within your own organization.
+The following five mini case studies explore a few high-profile companies that have managed to sustain their supply chain cost reduction efforts and keep expenses under control.
+The challenges faced by these organisations and the steps they took, may provide some inspiration for successful long-term cost management within your own organisation.

 1. Deere & Company